rivoric/gittest/README.md

 # gittest
+These are not the droids you're looking for.
-Dummy repository for testing git (and GitHub)
+This is just a dummy repository for testing git (and GitHub)